 Kumoricon began in 2003 in Springfield, Oregon for two days on Thanksgiving weekend.
 From 2004 to 2015, it was located in the Portland, Oregon metro area and held all three days (and in some years four days) of Labor Day weekend.
-In 2016, it moved to the Oregon Convention Center and changed to Halloween weekend.
+In 2016, it moved to the Oregon Convention Center and takes place around Halloween time.
 Kumoricon is the largest anime convention in the Portland metro area and in Oregon.
 Kumoricon's staff are all volunteers.